 To frack or not to frack?
 That is the question

-After a year’s work between Texas and New York studying the science, politics, and ideology of natural gas development–I present my Master’s thesis: To Frack or Not to Frack.
-Here is the abstract:
+After a year’s work between Texas and New York studying the science, politics, and ideology of natural gas development–my Master’s thesis is complete.
+The full text is available through the Bard Center for Environmental Policy and forthcoming for publication.
+In the meantime, here is the abstract:

 The modern vision of the Good Life—indistinguishable from the idea of progress—is energy intensive.
 We go to extreme lengths to harness energy resources, conducting vast technological socio-environmental experiments to satiate the human demand for energy.
 But energy development is risk-laden, and people approach the risks of progress differently, which manifests as political contention.